browsertherapy/browsertherapy-v2/README.md

-# Next Live Stream: April 15th
+# Next Live Stream: May 6th
 ## [Ep 34 - Refactoring the Face Up card menus](/blog/browser-therapy-e34)

 After moving a lot of game logic to the game state, it's finally time to get rid of one of the browser prompts!